pammacdotnet/IJIMAI/README.md

 absent, the template will try to generate its value automatically.
 Generally speaking, no action from authors is needed, however one can face some issues.

-It will succeed if all included authors have exactly two words in their `name`
-value: first name and last name (i.e., surname).
+It will succeed if all authors have exactly two words in their `name` value: first name and last name (i.e., surname).
 It will use the first letter (grapheme cluster, to be exact) from the first name (then put `. `), and whole last name (for each author).
 Then these pieces of text are joined together with `, ` between each but last pair, last 2 names will have ` and ` between them.